 - Article 9: There are two types of shareholders' meeting: regular meeting and special meeting.
-The regular meeting is held once a year, and is convened by the Board of Directors within six months after the end of each fiscal year, and the special meeting is convened when necessary according to laws. - Article 10: A shareholder who is unable to attend a shareholders' meeting may authorize another person to attend as proxy using the form provided by the Company while signed or sealed by said shareholder, which sets forth the scope of the authorization. - Article 11: All shareholders are entitled to one vote for every share held, except for the circumstances stipulated in Article 179 of the Company Act where shares are not assigned voting rights. - Article 12: Except as otherwise provided by the Company Act, the shareholders' resolutions shall be adopted upon the approval of a majority of the voting rights represented by the shareholders present at a shareholders' meeting attended by a majority of the shareholders, representing a majority of the total issued shares of the Company. - Article 12-1: Where the Company plans to cancel the public offering, in addition to the approval of the Board of Directors, it shall be approved with a majority of the voting rights represented by the shareholders present at a shareholders' meeting attended by shareholders, representing at least two-thirds of the total issued shares of the Company.
+The regular meeting is held at least once a year, and is convened by the Board of Directors within six months after the end of each fiscal year, and the special meeting is convened when necessary according to laws. - Article 10: A shareholder who is unable to attend a shareholders' meeting may authorize another person to attend as proxy using the form provided by the Company while signed or sealed by said

+- shareholder, which sets forth the scope of the authorization. - Article 11: All shareholders are entitled to one vote for every share held, except for the circumstances stipulated in Article 179 of the Company Act where shares are not assigned voting rights. - Article 12: Except as otherwise provided by the Company Act, the shareholders' resolutions shall be adopted upon the approval of a majority of the voting rights represented by the shareholders present at a shareholders' meeting attended by a majority of the shareholders, representing a majority of the total issued shares of the Company. - Article 12-1: Where the Company plans to cancel the public offering, in addition to the approval of the Board of Directors, it shall be approved with a majority of the voting rights represented by the shareholders present at a shareholders' meeting attended by shareholders, representing at least two-thirds of the total issued shares of the Company.

-Where the quorum is not met in the preceding paragraph, the resolution to be made thereto may be adopted by at least two-thirds of the voting rights represented by the shareholders present at a shareholders' meeting attended by shareholders, representing a majority of the total issued shares of the Company.
+Where the quorum is not met in the preceding paragraph, the resolution to be made thereto where the quorum is not met in the preceding paragraph, the resolution to be made thereto may be adopted by at least two-thirds of the voting rights represented by the shareholders present at a shareholders' meeting attended by shareholders, representing a majority of the total issued shares of the Company.